DarrelA/javascriptPlayground/README.md

 &nbsp;

+### Where to Store Data?

+#### Option 1 (Newer):

+- Current time sits in the timer instance.
+  - Require EventListener to watches the change in value by user before applying changes.
+  - Storing data inside JavaScript code.

+#### Option 2 (Older):

+- Current time sits in the input element.
+  - Don't need EventListener.
+  - Storing data inside DOM elements.
+  - User can edit the value directly.

+&nbsp;

 ### The Value of 'this'

 - <b>Did you define the function with an arrow function?</b> -> Write 'console.log(this)' on the first <b>valid</b> line above the arrow function.
 Value of 'this' in the arrow function will be equal to that console log.